 We schedule a morning concentration meeting, weekly classes and council, herbwalks, projects, fieldtrips, a vision quest opportunity for longterm apprentices, workshops, lectures, seasonal celebrations, potlatches, and dances for the community.
 We encourage our participants to offer classes and skill-shares.
 We offer a unique opportunity combining organic gardening & low impact subsistence farming for sustainability with education, creative arts, community living and personal growth.
 Our community is marvelously inclusive and stretches over four generations.
 Potlucks are usual events.

-We generally attract creative, self-motivated, life-long learners who share our commitment to HOME which is Helping Our Mother Earth and which, of course, includes each other.
+We generally attract creative, self-motivated, life-long learners who share our commitment to HOME (Helping Our Mother Earth) and which, of course, includes each other.
 We hope for more of the same.

 English, some French and Spanish

 Accommodations include shared areas of old Vermont farmhouse with dormitory, kitchen, sunporch, library of books and videos, 30′ x 30′ studio/classroom, Airstream trailer, outdoor kitchen, dome, tipi and tent space.
 Help yourself to your own breakfast and lunch and take turns cooking the shared evening meal with homegrown organic fare including fresh or frozen veggies, milk, yogurt, cheese, eggs, meat, homemade breads, jams, kimchi, pickles, herb teas and store-bought staples.